 It is also proposed the specific land use permissibility's listed in SCA17 for the Mixed Use zoned land be included in the amendment's Appendix 2 - Schedule of Additional Uses: Convenience Store, Liquor Store - Small and Shop - "D" Fast Food Outlet - "A" 3.
-Mixed Use Zone objectives Nil (g) Amend the objectives of the Mixed Use Zone under clause 9.1.3 as detailed in Attachment 3.
+Mixed Use Zone objectives Nil (g) Amend the objectives of the Mixed Use Zone under clause 9.1.3 as detailed in Attachment 3 .
 Currently the objectives of the Mixed Use Zone are as follows: "9.1.3 The objectives of the Mixed Use Zone are to: a) provide a diversity of land use and housing types compatible with the maintenance of residential amenity; b) allow appropriate businesses to locate and develop in close proximity to residential areas; c) allow for services to be provided locally."
 As directed by the DPLH, to facilitate a mix of compatible land uses, the objectives for the Mixed Use Zone are proposed to be amended to read as follows:

-"9.1.3 The objectives of the Mixed Use zone are as follows: a) To provide for a wide variety of active uses on street level which are compatible with residential and other non-active uses on upper levels. b) To allow for the development of a mix of varied but compatible land uses which do not generate nuisances detrimental to the amenity of the district or to the health, welfare and safety of its residents." -- ---
+"9.1.3 The objectives of the Use zone are as for a) To provide for variety of active street level whe compatible residential and non-active us upper levels. ha Mixad b) To allow for development of varied but co land uses which generate no detrimental to amenity of the co a wide a uses on hich are with d other ses on for the a mix of ompatible h do not uisances to the district or district or welfare